toricodesthings/Discord-Yeelight/README.md

 # yeelight-discord
 Discord Bot Utilizing Yeelight Python Library (Local Only)

-This is a simple bot that uses YeeLight python library.
+This is a simple bot and a fun little project of mine that uses YeeLight python library.
 The bot can be added to servers of your choosing.
 However, it requires that you run this bot on a computer with LAN access to your YeeLight Bulbs or on a seperate but with access to your LAN.

 Notes:
 Please enable LAN Control in the YeeLight App.
 Be sure to have both dot-env and yeelight library installed.
 Please run pip install if you do not.
+Do not forget to edit the user editable area in the .py file, changes will be made to this soon.

 # Changelog